IBC Advanced Alloys Announces - GuruFocus.com

-It is anticipated that the private placement will close on December 14, 2022, and is subject to the completion of formal documentation, receipt of all necessary regulatory approvals, including the approval of the TSX Venture Exchange and other customary conditions.
+It is anticipated that the private placement will close on or before December 21, 2022 and is subject to the completion of formal documentation, receipt of all necessary regulatory approvals, including the approval of the TSX Venture Exchange ("TSXV"), and other customary conditions.

 Proceeds of the private placement will be used for working capital and general corporate purposes.